SamyadeepSaha/miscellaneous/rust/rust.md

 is provided nbyd Rust's standard library rather than coded into the core language, is a growable, mutable, owned, UTF-8 encoded string type.

+## Error Handling

+### Propagating Errors

+When a function's implemantation calls something that fail, instead of handling the error within the function itself, you can return the error to the calling code so that it can decide what to do.
+This is known as *propagating* the error and gives more control to the calling code, where there might be more information or logic that dictates how the error should be handled than what what you have available in the context of your code.